9-FS/nhentai_archivist/readme.md

 > If nHentai has "under attack" mode enabled, clearing the Cloudflare prompt and updating `CF_CLEARANCE` seem to be required daily.

 ## Further Settings
+- `CIRCUMVENT_LOAD_BALANCER`, optional, defaults to `false`

+    Setting this to `true` circumvents the load balancer at `i.nhentai.net` and directly uses a random media server, for example `i2.nhentai.net`.
+Only use this if the load balancer is broken.
+You can confirm this by setting `DEBUG = true` and checking the logs for consistent download errors when using `i.nhentai.net` and success when using a specific media server like `i2.nhentai.net`.

 - `CLEANUP_TEMPORARY_FILES`, optional, defaults to `true`

     Setting this to `false` prevents the temporary directory containing the original images from being deleted after the CBZ file has been created.
 In addition to that it also saves a `ComicBook.xml` in the directory.
 This can be useful to improve compatibility with third party readers or deduplication software.